biogeospatial/Biodiverse_publication_list/OSX_Binary_Installation.md

 ![Drag and Drop](https://github.com/shawnlaffan/biodiverse/blob/mac_build/etc/mmb/images/DragAndDropBiodiverse.jpeg)

 4. Eject the Biodiverse .dmg file.
-5. To launch Biodiverse, double click the Biodiverse from the Applications folder.
+5. To launch Biodiverse, double click the Biodiverse from your Application folder.

 To keep Biodiverse to your Dock: